 Periodontal disease is usually caused by infection or inflammation of the gums.
 It can also affect the bones that support the teeth.

-In the early stages, periodontal disease is called gingivitis, which occurs when the gums are red, swollen, and may bleed.
+In the early stages, periodontal disease is called gingivitis, which is characterized by red, swollen gums that may bleed.

 When periodontal disease worsens, it becomes periodontitis.
-In this stage, gums can pull away from the teeth, and bone loss can occur, eventually causing teeth to loosen or fall out.
+In this stage, gums can pull away from the teeth, and bone loss can occur, eventually causing teeth to become loose or fall out.

 TMJ (Temporomandibular Joint) Disorders